ainfortnite/ainfortnite/README.md

 </p>

 <p align="center">
 hi, I'm mewn!
-I am usually wandering and looking at horses, but I sometimes sit near the library section on the safe server. in either case, you are always welcome to whisper and chat!
-I request you please do not talk about sex to me (jokes are fine) or ask very personal questions.
-I am best at talking about project moon and elsword, but if I have a skin of a certain media that is likely fair game as well. :)
+I am most often with my friends while sitting or wandering, but you are welcome to whisper and chat in either case! responses will likely be slower if I'm actively walking.
+I reaally like elsword and project moon, but if I have a skin of something then I'm usually happy to talk about that too !! you will probably see me with something related to horse race test (hrt) right now ^.^
 </p>